Naida1710/baby_bites/README.md

 6. All navigation links should route the user to the correct pages:
 - Login, Logout, and Register should link to external pages.
 - Home, About, All Recipes (dropdown menu incl.), My Recipes  and Share a Recipe should link to internal pages within the app.
-7. The My Recipes menu item behaves differently for admins and regular users, and it only appears when needed:
+7. My Recipes menu item behaves differently for admins and regular users, and it only appears when needed:
 - For Admin: The badge shows the number of recipe submissions that are waiting for approval.
 - For regular Users: It includes the Recipes that were already approved and published, or Recipes that were submitted and are still waiting for approval.
 - If the user has no submitted or published recipes, the My Recipes link does not appear at all.
 - If the admin has no recipes to approve, the My Recipes link does not appear at all.
+8. Share Recipe menu navigation bar is not visible to logged-out users.

 **Login and logout**
 1. Users should be able to log in using their username or email along with their password.